This post was updated on July 8, 2019.

 “This allows for great social imagery that our social team can use for upcoming programs,” Lauren Doyle, Founder and Head Booster, said.

-The easiest wine-and-dine strategy your business could account for is CGC.
+The easiest wine-and-dine strategy your business can employ is CGC.
 It’s a relationship tool for businesses to let guests know their value.
 This next step in utilizing CGC is all about what the marketeers choose to do with the content after it’s posted.
-Rather than letting the guest post hang around in the social media sphere, the business needs to be the boyfriend that calls the next day.
+Rather than letting the guest post hang around in the social media sphere, the business should take the opportunity to make a meaningful, one-on-one connection with the account-owner.
 This can come in the form of a like, love, comment or incentive.

 At My Gym Children’s Fitness Center in Layton, Utah, owner Jamie Dicks sees the repurposing of guest posts as a way to highlight the business’s belief in them over us.